-COCOA BEACH, Florida -- As of 7 a.m. on Wednesday, November 20, 2013, jelly fish, including Portuguese Man-o-War, are present in the water throughout Cocoa Beach from Coconuts on the Beach northward to Jetty Park in Cape Canaveral, Florida.
+COCOA BEACH, Florida -- As of 7 a.m. on Saturday, March 1, 2014, jelly fish, including Portuguese Man-o-War, are not present in the water throughout Cocoa Beach from Coconuts on the Beach northward to Jetty Park in Cape Canaveral, Florida.

 Look for purple flags flying at nearby lifeguard stations which would indicate the presence of jelly fish and other dangerous marine life in the immediate area.
 Red and Yellow Flags indicate dangerous surf conditions, including rip currents.

-Sargasso seaweed is heavily present on the beach and in the water.
+Seaweed is barely present on the beach and in the water.

-Winds are from the east-northeast this morning around 13 miles per hour and are forecast to increase later in the day.
+Winds are from the northwest this morning around 7 miles per hour.

 Consumer Reports: Target, Walmart Brands Best Sunscreen

 Always check the Front Page of BrevardTimes.com each morning for the latest Surf and Fishing Report, or follow us on Google+, Facebook or Twitter to to receive automatic updates.

 Current Temps: Water 69 F Air 68 F